thedevstone/Jestures/README.md

     gradlew run

 ## Build
-To build JFoenix, execute the following command:
+To build Jestures, execute the following command:

     gradlew build

-**NOTE** : Track4j uses JavaFx so it may not work on older version of Java.
+**NOTE** : Jestures uses JavaFx so it may not work on older version of Java.

 ### Gradle